20 Types of Cars and Body Styles Explained

 PICKUP-TRUCK

-The Ridgeline is more like a crossover with the rear section of the roof lopped off to expose a cargo bed.
-Currently, pickup trucks come in two size categories: full-size and mid-size.
+The Ridgeline resembles a crossover SUV with the back of the roof cut off to form a cargo bed.
+Nowadays, pickup trucks are sold as either full-size or mid-size.

 #10.
 JEEP.